 1. Company name:

-- 2. Date of Meeting:
+2. Date of Meeting:

-- 3. Referral Item(s):
+3. Referral Item(s):

-- 4. Description of Putnam's Business Relationship with Issuer of Proxy which may give rise to a conflict of interest: None
+4. Description of Putnam's Business Relationship with Issuer of Proxy which may give rise to a conflict of interest: None

 5. Describe procedures used to address any conflict of interest: N/A

 6. Describe any contacts from parties outside Putnam Management (other than routine communications from proxy solicitors) with respect to the referral item not otherwise reported in an investment professional's recommendation:

-None

-CERTIFICATION
+No ne

+CE RTIFICATION

-The undersigned officer of Putnam Investments certifies that, to the best of his or her knowledge, any recommendation of an investment professional provided under circumstances where a conflict of interest exists was made solely on the investment merits and without regard to any other consideration.
+rec e undersigned officer of Putnam Investments certifies that, to the best of his or her knowledge, any ommendation of an investment professional provided under circumstances where a conflict of interest exists and solely on the investment merits and without regard to any other consideration.

+me:

-Name: Proxy Voting Team Appendix B
+Appendix B